Moral enhancement: Unfit for the Future

 Based on the fact that human technological progress has advanced faster than human moral psychology can adapt through evolution, Persson and Savulescu point out that humans' capability to cause large-scale destruction has increased exponentially.
-However, given that humans tend to care only about their immediate acquaintances and circumstances instead of thinking on a larger scale, they are vulnerable to tragedies of the commons like climate change and to technologies like nuclear weapons which pose an existential threat to humanity.
+However, given that humans tend to care only about their immediate acquaintances and circumstances instead of thinking on a larger scale, they are vulnerable to tragedies of the commons like climate change and to technologies like nuclear weapons which may pose an existential threat to humanity.

 Given that moral education and liberal democracy are insufficient, MBE is needed at least as a supplementary method to solve these problems.
 Persson and Savulescu's argument relies on the notion that it is much easier to cause great harm than it is to cause goodness to an equal extent.
 Because of the human population size there will inevitably be a fraction of humanity which is immoral enough to desire to inflict this great harm.
 Persson and Savulescu conclude that the intervention of extensive human moral enhancement is a necessary component to address this threat.